hannobraun/caterpillar/archive/cp1/README.md

 ## Status

 This prototype has been abandoned.
-[There is a successor.](../../cp2/)
+[There was a successor.](../cp2/)

 ## Concept